avishekdas45/RetailPulse-Sales-Performance-Customer-Insights-Dashboard/README.md

 ## 📝 Overview

-**RetailPulse** is an end-to-end data analytics project focused on understanding retail sales performance and customer behavior using Power BI and SQL.
+**RetailPulse** is an end-to-end data analytics project focused on understanding retail sales performance and customer behavior using Python, Power BI and SQL.
 This project involves cleaning a real-world retail dataset, performing insightful analysis, and building a dynamic dashboard to support decision-making.
-The project was developed by **Anas Zaki** and **Avishek Das**.
+The project was developed by **Avishek Das** and **Anas Zaki** .

 ---